-- 1.1 The purpose of assessment is to:
+- 1.1 The purpose of assessment it to:

-- Establish a database concerning the client.
+- a) establish a database concerning the client.

-- b) Teach the patient about his/her health.
+- b) teach the patient about his/her health.

-- c) Implement nursing care.
+- c) implement nursing care.

-- d) Delegate nursing responsibility.
+- d) delegate nursing responsibility.

-- 1.2.
+1.2.
 A nursing diagnosis is a:

-- A clinical judgment about individual, family, or community responses to actual and potential health problems or life processes.

-- b) The identification of a disease condition based on a specific evaluation of physical signs, symptoms, the client's medical history, and the results of diagnostic tests and procedures.

-- c) The diagnosis and treatment of human responses to health and illness.

-- d) The advancement of the development, testing, and refinement of a common nursing language.

-- 1. 3.
-This organization is the leader in nursing diagnosis classification:

-- a) ANA (American Nurse Association).

-- b) AMA (American Medical Association).

-- c) NANDA (North American Nursing Diagnosis Association).

-- d) American Nurses Diagnostic Society.

-- 1.4.
-Once a nurse assesses a client's condition and identifies appropriate nursing diagnoses, a:

-- a.
-Plan is developed for nursing care

-- b.
-Physical assessment begins.

-- c.
-List of priorities is determined.

-- d.
-Review of the assessment is conducted with other team members.
+- a) a clinical judgment about individual, family, or community responses to actual and potential health problems or life processes. - b) the identification of a disease condition based on a specific evaluation of physical signs, symptoms, the client's medical history, and the results of diagnostic tests and procedures. - c) the diagnosis and treatment of human responses to health and illness. - d) the advancement of the development, testing, and refinement of a common nursing language. - 1.
+3. This organization is the leader in nursing diagnosis classification: - a) ANA (American Nurse Association). - b) AMA (American Medical Association). - c) NANDA (North American Nursing Diagnosis Association). - d) American Nurses Diagnostic Society. - 1.4.
+Once a nurse assesses a client's condition and identifies appropriate nursing diagnoses - a) plan is developed for nursing care - b) physical assessment begins. - c) list of priorities is determined. - d) review of the assessment is conducted with other team members.

 - 1. 5.
-Planning is a category of nursing behaviours in which:

-- a) The nurse determines the health care needed for the client.

-- b) The physician determines the plan of care for the client.

-- c) Client centered goals and expected outcomes are established.

-- d) The client determines the care needed.

-- 1.6.
-For clients to participate in goal setting, they should be:

-- Alert and have some degree of independence.

-- b) Ambulatory and mobile.

-- Able to speak and write.

-- d) Able to read and write.

-- 1.7.
-Collaborative interventions are therapies that require:

-- a) Physician and nurse intervention.

-- b) Nurse and client intervention.

-- c) Client and physician intervention.

-- d) Multiple health care professionals.

-- 1.8 When does implementation begins in the nursing process?

-- a) During the assessment phase.

-- b) Immediately, in some critical situations.

-- c) After there is mutual goal setting between nurse and client.

-- d) After care plan has been developed.

-- 1.9.
-Environmental factors heavily affect a client's care.
-The first environmental client concern is always:

-- a) Safety

-- b) Food and fluids

-- c) Adequate pain relief

-- d) Location of fire exits.
+Planning is a category of nursing behaviours in which: - a) the nurse determines the health care needed for the client. - b) the physician determines the plan of care for the client. - c) client centered goals and expected outcomes are established. - d) the client determines the care needed. - 1.6.
+For clients to participate in goal setting, they should be: - a) alert and have some degree of independence. - b) ambulatory and mobile. - c) able to speak and write. - d) able to read and write. - 1.7.
+Collaborative interventions are therapies that require: - a) physician and nurse intervention. - b) nurse and client intervention. - c) client and physician intervention. - d) multiple health care professionals. - 1.8 When does implementation begin in the nursing process? - a) during the assessment phase. - b) immediately, in some critical situations. - c) after there is mutual goal setting between nurse and client. - d) after a care plan has been developed.